seemoo-lab/CellGuard/CellGuardAppSwift/README.md

 $ open CellGuard.xcodeproj
 ```

+Initially, the first XCode build will fail, but the second ones should be successful as all required files have been generated.

 ## Build
 The app can either be distributed as a .deb package for jailbroken devices with Cydia or as an .ipa file which can be installed using TrollStore.